 The North Carolina State Ports Authority was created by act of the North Carolina General Assembly (§136-260) in 1945 as a political subdivision of the State of North Carolina for the purpose of engaging in promoting, developing, constructing, equipping, maintaining and operating the harbors and seaports within the State, or within the jurisdiction of the State (§136-261).
 As a political subdivision of the State, the Authority has no stock or equity shareholders but rather is governed by an 11-member Board of Directors appointed by the Governor, Speaker of the House, and President Pro Tempore of the Senate of North Carolina.
-Specific Authority operations include the deep water ports of Morehead City and Wilmington, the inland terminal facilities located in Charlotte, NC and Greensboro, NC, as well as a private boat marina located in Southport, NC.
-These facilities, with the exception of the private boat marina, handle both import and export containerized, break bulk, and bulk cargos.
+Specific Authority operations include the deep water ports of Morehead City and Wilmington, and the inland terminal facilities located in Charlotte, NC and Greensboro, NC.
+These facilities handle both import and export containerized, break bulk, and bulk cargos.